Zanhix/FifteenMinutesOfCode/README.md

 # FifteenMinutesOfCode
 Everyday, starting 24th of December 2019

+The main project i have started doing, is creating a PIET interpreter.
+Piet being an isoteric language using images as code.

 My first objective was to print out a calendar, here it is:

 - 24/12/2019
    - Started printing calendar